 Zip through the air, climb up water spouts and flutter all around!
-This live jazzy concert featuring GUITAR, BASS, DRUMS, and of course host Ms. Susan, SOPRANO, is all about bugs.
+This live jazzy concert featuring GUITAR, KEYBOARD, DRUMS, and of course host Ms. Susan, SOPRANO, is all about bugs.

 0-3 years & 3-6 years